PostHog/posthog.com/contents/tutorials/migrate-eu-cloud.md

 ## Signing up for EU Cloud

 The first step in migrating to EU Cloud is having an EU Cloud PostHog instance.
 Even if you have an existing PostHog Cloud instance, you need to create a new one.
 It is not possible (right now) to change your account between US Cloud (all cloud instances before this launch) or self-hosting and EU Cloud.
+Instead, you must create a new account and then migrate data to the new account.

 To start with EU Cloud, you can go to the [cloud signup page](https://app.posthog.com/signup), enter your details, and be sure to select European Union as your data region.